BinaryHexedecimal/Compresso/README.md

 GRB_LICENSEID=1234567
 ```

+You only need to do this once — the same credentials can be reused for future runs, unless the license expires or is revoked.

 #### 3. Build and run the application
 ```
 docker compose up --build
 ```
+> **Note:**
+> -  After the initialization, you can start existing containers simply by running:```docker compose up```
+> - However, if you have made changes to the code, dependencies, or Docker configuration, you should rebuild the images using ```docker compose up --build```

 #### 4. Open Compresso in your browser
 http://localhost:3000